FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 *FIGURE_HERE*

 So we choose *h* as 0.4 to get the best estimation.

+Also, besides the choice of *h*, the **choice of kernels** matters, too.
+Since I do not have much knowledge of the kernels other than Gaussian, I will just skip this section.
+But because Gaussian kernel is a normal method in most probability-relative questions, the choice will not be that bad.

 ## Requirement Four